rosesolanki29/dda-contest-performance-dashboard/README.md

 ## 📌 Project Overview

-The **DDA Contest Performance Dashboard** is an interactive Business Intelligence solution developed using **Power BI and SQL**.
+The **Student Performance Analytics (DDA)** is an interactive Business Intelligence solution developed using **Power BI and SQL**.
 The project analyzes student performance across different contests and provides a centralized view of rankings, accuracy, scores, programming performance, and participation trends.

 The dashboard helps transform complex leaderboard data into actionable insights through interactive visualizations, KPIs, and performance analysis.